General

 Europe’s middle mile is the last un-optimized link in CPG distribution — trapped between ERPs that plan but cannot execute, carrier networks with no unified intelligence, a structural driver shortage that inflates costs year over year, and a regulatory environment that now demands simultaneous optimization for cost, emissions, and compliance on every route.

-The technology to solve this exists and operates at enterprise scale: AI-driven orchestration that processes 200+ constraints, allocates carriers dynamically, optimizes loads and emissions per route, and deploys above your existing ERP infrastructure in months without disruption.
-Enterprise implementations have proven double-digit cost reductions across CPG distribution networks spanning hundreds of locations.
+The technology to solve this exists and operates at enterprise scale: Locus’s AI-driven orchestration platform processes 180+ constraints, allocates carriers dynamically across 1,000+ integrations, optimizes loads and emissions per route, and deploys above your existing ERP infrastructure in months without disruption.
+Enterprise implementations have proven double-digit cost reductions across CPG distribution networks spanning hundreds of locations — with 30% operational downtime reduction and 18% forecast accuracy improvement as additional documented outcomes.

 Frequently Asked Questions (FAQs)